 What are the best types of toys?

-The Zuchon is a fun-loving little designer dog, and so there really aren’t too many right or wrong answers you need to keep in mind when shopping for playthings for your pet.
+The Zuchon is a fun-loving little designer dog, and so there aren’t too many right or wrong answers you need to keep in mind when shopping for playthings for your pet.

 What’s important is that you keep in mind how easily bored this breed can get.
 You might have to splash a little cash to make sure that your Zuchon has ample variety in what he or she has to play with.

-Colourful, funny things to play with are always fantastic choices, and you can be as traditional as you want – this is a quantity versus quality breed when it comes to toys!
+Colorful, funny things to play with are always fantastic choices, and you can be as traditional as you want – this is a quantity versus quality breed when it comes to toys!

 Classic toys like a ball or a frisbee to keep your dog active in the park always work out nicely.
 These let your pet really burn off a ton of energy on sunny days, so keep it in mind.